horchi/linux-homectld/README.md

 ## Prerequisites:
 The described installation method is tested with Raspbian Buster, the homectld should work also with other Linux distributions and versions but the installation process should adapted to them, for example they use other init processes or use different tools for the package management, other package names, ...

-Language package 'de_DE.UTF-8' is required as language package (`dpkg-reconfigure locales`)
+Language pack 'de_DE.UTF-8' is required as language package (`dpkg-reconfigure locales`) Set system timezone, for example Berlin `timedatectl set-timezone Europe/Berlin`

 # Installation by package (only Raspbian Buster)